City Directories and History: Click here to learn more of the history of Murrells Inlet’s Historic District and this structure.

 Members of the Quantz, Peterkin and Fairey families have been enjoying Murrells Inlet for decades.
 It began with the purchase of what later became the Nye house by Jacob Risher Fairey and his wife Kitty Moss Fairey.
 Without children, they often had their extended family and friends to also visit the village.
 The William and Julia Peterkin family from Fort Motte, who were neighbors of the Fairey family from Calhoun County, also joined the vacationers at Murrells Inlet.
 Other extended family members followed with purchases of summer dwellings; Theodore and Cam Quantz and his first cousin, Mrs. Philip W. “Isabel” Fairey.
 Members of the Fairey and Quantz families in 2015 own three homes in the historic fishing village.

-Unfortunately, one of the oldest dwellings, the Fairey – Nye home, reported to have dated to the 1850’s was dismantled to make room for a new home.
+Unfortunately, one of the oldest dwellings, the Fairey – Nye home, reported to have dated to the 1850’s was dismantled to make room for a newer house.

 User comments welcome – post at the bottom of this page.